 - basal cell carcinoma

-A qualified dermatologist or doctor should always make the diagnosis.
+Due to this, a qualified doctor should always make the diagnosis.

-Dermatofibromas are a mixture of tissues, such as blood vessels, fibroblasts, and macrophages.
+Dermatofibromas comprise a mixture of tissues, including blood vessels, fibroblasts, and macrophages.
 The growths run into the dermis, which is the middle layer of the skin.
-Rarely, growths can extend to the subcutis, which is deeper and makes them harder to remove.
+In rare cases, the growths can extend to the subcutis, which is deeper.
+These types of growths may be harder to remove surgically.

 There are currently no known methods of permanently changing the size of a dermatofibroma.
 Occasionally, a growth may shrink or disappear on its own, but this is rare.

-Removing these growths at home should not be attempted.
+A person should not try to remove these growths at home.
 Improper removal can lead to deep scarring, infection, and improper healing.

-Dermatofibromas are harmless growths that do not become cancerous.
-Dermatofibromas will not usually go away on their own, however.
+Dermatofibromas are harmless growths that develop on the skin.
+However, they will not usually go away on their own.